akrzemi1/__sandbox__/__MAIN__/contract_of_awaitables.md

  3. The bytes we received over the network were not sufficient to form the promissed user list.
 (No "partial users" will be returned.)
  4. The program or the framework decided to cancel the already started operation because the data was deemed not needed.
 (No data will be returned.)

+### Representations

+Case #1 is trivial.
+Cases #2 and #3 are both simply failures to deliverthe promissed data: they only differ by the reason.
+#4 is not easily representable in this interface, but given that the goal of strong postconditions is that the data can just be usedwithout any "checks",
+the only possible thing to be done is to throw a special exception.

+## Awaitables with weaker postconditions

+For higher-level awaitables with weaker postconditions, ("I will either return the users or not"), not returning users is not a failure.
+In that case there is many ways to represent the four outcomes:

+#2 could stil be represented by throwing an exception. #3 could be represented by returning an *empty* result. #4 could be modeled either by an exception or by an empty result with a dedicated code.

+Alternatively, given that we have an *empty* state, even the resource failures could be represented by it.

+Altenatively, the designers could communicate #2, #3 and #4 by output function parameters or by a thread-local variable à la `errno`.

 ## Observations